Ampere to Hertz Calculator

 3. Why is this conversion useful?

-This conversion is useful for:
+The Ampere to Hertz conversion is particularly useful for: